PanderMusubi/locale-en-nl/README.md

 It is possible to configure a system by setting a mix of LC sections of different locales.
 For example the LC\_MONETARY of en\_US and LC\_TIME of nl\_NL.
-However, it is not possible to mix on section level only to get a proper locale with English language in the Netherlands territory.
+Nevertheless, it is not possible to mix on section level only to get a proper locale with English language in the Netherlands territory.
 This requires a custom locale to correctly set fields in the sections LC\_MONETARY, LC\_TIME and LC\_ADDRESS.

 For this reason the locale called en\_NL has been created.
 It is based on the locale en\_US and has some carefully mixed parts from nl\_NL.
 Note that this